cat-master21/unityDE-specs/README.md

 # Unity shell RPM specs
-**In this repositories current state, Unity is not able to fully build, however much progress has been made.**

 This repository contains all the RPM spec files needed for Unity shell which had only been done [once before a long time ago](https://github.com/chenxiaolong/Unity-for-Fedora).
 Something that is different is this uses [Unity 7.6](https://gitlab.com/ubuntu-unity/unity/unity) which is a fork that is maintained and used by [Ubuntu Unity](https://ubuntuunity.org/).
 The RPM specs are tested and used on the latest stable version of Fedora.